Ruins of an unknown Hasmonean/Herodian fortress on a hilltop on the bend of Nahal Natuf stream.

 The next photo shows the corner of two walls from the ground level.
 This corner of the wall may have been a section of a tower, or a section of a peripheral wall.

 Below is a closer view of the eastern wall, built of large (1m x 0.5m) ashlars stones.
 The stones have drafted margins and a rough boss in the middle.
-This type of wall is typical of Hasmonean and Herodian building styles.
+The stones were placed in heads and stretchers style on some of the courses, a type of wall that is typical of Hasmonean and Herodian building styles.

 A closer view of the western section: